 \section{Abstract}

 Let $G$ be a graph with a perfect matching.
-Denote by $f(G)$ the minimum size of a matching in $G$ which is uniquely extendable to a perfect matching in $G$.
-Diwan (2019) proved by linear algebra that for $d$-hypercube $Q_d$ ($d\geq 2)$, $f(Q_n)=2^{d-2}$, settling a conjecture proposed by Pachter and Kim in 1998.
-Recently Mohammadian generalized this method to obtain a general result: for a bipartite graph $G$ on $n$ vertices, if there exists an involutory matrix $A$ on a field $F$ as a weighted adjacency matrix then $f(G\Box K_2)=\frac{n}{2}$.
-In this paper, under the same condition we obtain $f(G\Box C_{2k})=n ~(k\ge2)$.
-Also this method can be applied to some non-balanced bipartite graphs $G$ whenever $G$ admit a weighted bi-adjacency matrix with orthogonal rows.
+Denote by $f(G)$ the minimum size of a matching in $G$ that is uniquely extendable to a perfect matching in $G$.
+Diwan (2019) used linear algebra to prove that for the $d$-hypercube $Q_d$ ($d\geq 2)$, $f(Q_d)=2^{d-2}$, thus settling a conjecture of Pachter and Kim (1998).
+Recently, Mohammadian generalized this method to prove a general result: for a bipartite graph $G$ on $n$ vertices, if $G$ admits an involutory weighted adjacency matrix $A$ over a field $F$, then $f(G\Box K_2)=\frac{n}{2}$, where $\square$ denotes the Cartesian product of two graphs.
+In this paper we obtain $f(G\Box C_{2k})=n$ when a bipartite graph $G$ on $n$ vertices admits an involutory weighted adjacency matrix $A$ over a field $F$ of characteristic not 2, for all integers $k\ge2$.
+Moreover, we demonstrate that this method can also be applied to some nonbalanced bipartite graphs $G$ when graphs $G$ admit a weighted bi-adjacency matrix with orthogonal rows.
 0.1cm

 {\textbf{Keywords}:} Bipartite graph; Perfect matching; Forcing number; Involutory matrix; Orthogonal matrix.